 Razors and Shaving Cream

 I have a little zippered pouch that holds our razors.
 I pack a full sized can of shaving cream.
-Clay doesn’t mind using our girly kind, and we don’t mind using his, when we travel, so I usually just take one type.
 I have a coconut scented shaving cream in the bag right now.
+Clay doesn’t mind using the one we use so I usually just pack one type of shaving cream.
 When it’s empty I’ll pick up a new one and replace it.
+I pack a mens razor for Clay and women’s for us girls.
+We’re currently using, and loving the Billie Razor!

 Hairbrush, Comb and Accessories